 Features multidisciplinary content that includes new developments, practical solutions, and insightful analyses in finance, marketing, labor relations, cost containment, quality assurance, planning, computers and technology, staff recruitment, pay and benefits, and much more.

 Publishes articles on all aspects of health economics including the determinants of health and its definition and valuation, as well as the demand for and supply of health care; planning and market mechanisms; micro-economic evaluation of individual procedures and treatments; and evaluation of the performance of health care systems.

 A peer-reviewed scholarly journal that provides researchers and public and private policymakers with the latest research findings, methods, and concepts related to the financing, organization, delivery, evaluation, and outcomes of health services.

 Publishes scholarly papers that illuminate and add new insights to our understanding of important policy issues involving health and health care.
 The intended audience includes the academic community, researchers working in all types of settings, and decision makers in both the public and private sectors.

-This is a comprehensive and concise guide to performance improvement in healthcare.
-It describes the management engineering principles focused on designing optimal management and information systems and processes.
+Guide to performance improvement in healthcare, using the management engineering principles focused on designing optimal management and information systems and processes.
 Case studies and examples are integrated throughout all chapters.

-This book proposes a strategy that involves reforming payment systems; building the Nation's health-data infrastructure; providing technical assistance to providers; increasing community collaboration; sharing best practices; and training health professionals in systems engineering approaches.
+LIMITED TO 1 CONCURRENT USER.
+PLEASE CLOSE WHEN FINISHED TO ALLOW OTHERS TO USE THE BOOK.
+Strategy for reforming payment systems; building a health-data infrastructure; providing technical assistance; increasing community collaboration; sharing best practices; and training health professionals in systems engineering approaches.